 “Going fast” got us to this place of extractive capitalism and a planet on the verge of collapse (or at least our ability to survive on it).

-In Wendy Ryan’s new Book, Learn Lead Lift: How to Think, Act and Inspire Your Way to Greatness, she identified five behaviors for leaders to work on developing as they think and act their way to greatness: Focus, Integrity, Decisiveness, Authenticity, and Humility (FIDAH).
+In Wendy Ryan’s Book, Learn Lead Lift: How to Think, Act and Inspire Your Way to Greatness, she identified five behaviors for leaders to work on developing as they think and act their way to greatness: Focus, Integrity, Decisiveness, Authenticity, and Humility (FIDAH).
 Humility in particular supports our assertion that “we’re better together” as it relates to developing your leadership behaviors (Chapter 4).

 We’ve identified three core concepts that support the ethos of “we’re better together.”
 They are: